 Older babies in a cot can be at an increased risk of a sleeping accident by using pillows and bumpers as a step to climb up and fall out of the cot.

 It’s safest to wait until the child starts to sleep in a bed before introducing a pillow or other soft bedding.
-Red Nose have great advice on this.
+Red Nose has great advice on this.
 Read more about it here

-Want to know my top 5 recommendations for a safe sleep environment set up:
+My top 5 recommendations for a safe sleep environment set up

 - Swaddle/Sleeping bag to provide optimum temperature regulation